Calculating Acceptable Ranges

 • 99.7% of the area lies between - 3 SD and + 3 SD.

-For example, if a certain control gives a mean test result of 5.6 with an SD of 0.8, then 95.5% of future control test values will be in the range of 4.0 - 7.2, which is two standard deviations of the mean.
-Values that fall outside of these limits may not be acceptable (depending on the laboratory's QC rules) and could indicate a problem with the measuring system.
+For example, if a particular control gives a mean test result of 5.6 with an SD of 0.8, then 95.5% of future control test values will be in the range of 4.0–7.2, two standard deviations of the mean.
+Values outside these limits may not be acceptable (depending on the laboratory's QC rules) and could indicate a problem with the measuring system.